Home

 TRICARE Dental Program (TDP)

-Addresses TRICARE Dental Program (TDP) network adequacy problems that have plagued active duty families and reserve component servicemembers and their families for the past several years.
-Requires DoD to modify TDP to give beneficiaries dental plan options from two to four national dental insurance carriers.
-Allows for enrollment in either a standard plan or a non-standard plan to increase coverage choices.
-Provides for reduced premiums and copays for junior enlisted families, E-4 and below.
+A provision in the FY 2024 NDAA addresses TRICARE Dental Program (TDP) network adequacy problems that have plagued active duty families and reserve component servicemembers and their families for the past several years.
+It requires DoD to modify TDP to give beneficiaries dental plan options from two to four national dental insurance carriers and allows for standard and non-standard plan types to increase coverage choices.
+The legislation provides for reduced premiums and copays for junior enlisted families (E-4 and below) and should go into effect in 2026 or 2027.

 This issue also impacts Guard & Reserve.